polkadot-developers/polkadot-docs/develop/blockchains/testing/setup.md

 ## Introduction

-Testing an entire runtime in the Polkadot SDK requires creating an environment miming the real blockchain system.
+Testing an entire runtime in the Polkadot SDK requires creating an environment emulating a real blockchain system.
 While unit testing for individual pallets focuses on isolated functionality as described in [Pallet Testing](/develop/blockchains/custom-blockchains/pallet-testing/){target=\_blank}, runtime testing ensures that the pallets interact as expected when combined, providing a complete system simulation.

 In Polkadot SDK development, testing is crucial to ensure your blockchain works as expected.
 While unit testing for individual pallets validates isolated functionality (as discussed in [Pallet Testing](/develop/blockchains/custom-blockchains/pallet-testing/){target=\_blank}), it’s equally important to test how these pallets function together within the runtime.
 This is where runtime testing comes into play, providing a complete simulation of the blockchain system.